Nareshindu/expense-documentation/Frontend.md

 # Expense Tracker - Frontend

 This is the React-based frontend for the Expense Tracker Portal.
-It provides a user-friendly interface for users to manage their expenses.
+It provides a user-friendly interface for users to manage their expenses and income records.

 ---